What Home Buyers Need To Know About Appraisal Gaps

 - The appraiser only conducted a drive-by or exterior appraisal

-To dispute the appraisal, you must do it in writing.
-Carefully write a detailed letter stating why you are disputing the appraisal and your proof to back up your claim.
-Keep your letter short, polite, and to the point and supplement it with as much evidence or research as possible.
+To dispute the appraisal, you must do so in writing.
+Carefully craft a detailed letter stating why you’re disputing the appraisal and showing your proof to back up your claim.
+Keep your letter short, polite and to the point.
+Supplement it with as much evidence or research as possible.

 Walk Away from the Sale

-It’s not the most pleasant choice, but if you’re worried about paying more than a property is worth, sometimes walking away from the sale is the best option.
+It’s not the ideal choice, but walking away from the sale can be the best option if you’re worried about paying more than a property is worth.
 If you’ve unsuccessfully renegotiated with the seller and disputed the appraisal to no avail, it may be best to look for another property.

-Before you do this, talk to your attorney.
+Before doing this, talk with your attorney.
 If you didn’t include an appraisal contingency in your contract, you might risk your earnest money.
-Sometimes other contingencies still help, though, especially a mortgage financing contingency.
+Other contingencies, such as a mortgage financing contingency, may still help, though.

 When Is An Appraisal Gap Coverage Clause Necessary?

-While no one wants to pay more than a home is worth, in a competitive seller’s market, it may be necessary.
-If you want your bid to outshine the others, an appraisal gap coverage clause may be necessary.
-The clause states how much of an appraisal gap you’re willing to cover.
-Since there’s no guarantee an appraisal will match the agreed-upon sales price, it’s often something sellers look for to know the offer will still stand even if the appraisal comes in a little low.
+While no one wants to pay more than a home is worth, it may be necessary in a competitive seller’s market.
+If you want your bid to outshine the others, an appraisal gap coverage clause may be worth including.
+The appraisal gap clause states how much of an appraisal gap you’re willing to cover.
+Since there’s no guarantee an appraisal will match the agreed-upon sales price, sellers often want to be assured the offer will still stand even if the appraisal comes in a little low.

-In the appraisal gap coverage clause, you and the seller must agree on how much you’re willing to pay above the appraised value and if you want the difference split.
-Agree on as much as possible, putting it in writing before signing the contract to prevent stress and unnecessary renegotiations after the appraisal.
+In the appraisal gap coverage clause, you and the seller must agree on how much you’re willing to pay above the appraised value and if you want to split the difference.
+Agree on as much as possible, putting it in writing before signing the contract.
+This will likely alleviate some stress and help you avoid unnecessary renegotiations after the appraisal.

 The Bottom Line